tnichols217/notes/ARTS 302/Readings/Ching/3 - Form and Space.md

 - Has an introverted side and an extroverted side
 - Creates movement out of the corner
 - Open side is the primary side of the space
+- Can be reinforced with pillars, a detached plane, or overhead plane
 -

 #### Enclosed Space from 4 Planes